centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/interface.md

 ## Change the user interface language

-On the banner, click on the profile icon, then click on **Edit profile**:
+On the banner, click the profile icon, then click **Edit profile**:

 ![image](../assets/getting-started/menu_edit_profile.png)

-In the language select box, choose your language:
+In the language selection box, choose your language:

 ![image](../assets/getting-started/change_language.png)

-Then click on **Save**.
+Then click **Save**.
 Your interface is now translated.

 > If your language doesn't appear in the available language list, you can help the Centreon community to translate
 > the web interface.
-For more details go to  [How to translate Centreon](../developer/developer-translate-centreon.md).
+For more details, go to  [How to translate Centreon](../developer/developer-translate-centreon.md).

 ## Reset your password